Effects of Algorithmic Visibility on Conspiracy Communities: Reddit after Epstein's 'Suicide': Results

 \subsection{Community composition and user retention (RQ2)}

 The second research question examines how homepage visibility affects users who join the community and how long they stay.
 A Kaplan-Meier survival analysis~\cite{goel2010understanding} reveals that the context of discovery is a strong predictor of retention.
-Users who join during the arrest period, which we assume corresponds to organic discovery, show higher survival probabilities at almost every point in time than users who join after the death event, corresponding to visibility-driven discovery.
+Users who join during the arrest period, which we use as a proxy for different a more organic discovery context, show higher survival probabilities at almost every point in time than users who join after the death event, corresponding to visibility-driven discovery.

 \Cref{fig:user_retention} shows that, among the arrest-era cohorts, users whose first post is about Epstein have the highest retention.
 Arrest-era users who start in non-Epstein threads leave more quickly but still outlast both death-era cohorts.
-Users who arrive via algorithmic visibility after the death event churn faster, regardless of whether their first post is about Epstein or about other conspiracy topics.
+Users who arrive during the amplified mainstream visibility after the death event churn faster, regardless of whether their first post is about Epstein or about other conspiracy topics.
 The two death-era curves almost overlap, which indicates that discovery context matters more for retention than the specific initial topic.

 The Integrated Brier Score (IBS) summarizes how well the survival models track observed departures over time.
 Lower values indicate more homogeneous and predictable departure patterns.
 The two post-death cohorts have lower IBS (around 0.131) than the arrest-era cohorts (0.155--0.183).
 This result indicates that although death-era users leave sooner, their retention pattern is more regular.
 The higher IBS for arrest-era users reflects more heterogeneous engagement, consistent with a mix of very long-term and short-term participants and a more organic churn process.